 While these mattresses are similar in terms of firmness, the Leesa has more layers and is the more supportive mattress.
 When I sit near the edge of the Leesa, I feel more secure as the mattress does not compress as much as it does on the Puffy.
 Also, lying down near the edge of the Leesa, I feel less like I am going to roll off the mattress.

-If you look at the two photos below, you can how Leesa fares better with edge support.
+If people look at the two photos below, they can how Leesa fares better with edge support.

 On the Leesa, I feel very nice support when I am on my back.
-My hips sink in just the right amount, and the top foam presses into my lumbar area.
-I feel great support overall.
+My hips sink in just the right amount, and the top foam presses into my lumbar area, so I feel great support overall.